For Index of Brides, CLICK

 Jones - Rathbun |

-at the residence of Mrs. E. W. Rathbun, Deseronto, last Saturday morning, 4th
+- An unusually pretty wedding was celebrated at the residence of Mrs. E. W. Rathbun, Deseronto, last Saturday morning, 4th

-June, when Miss Bunella Rathbun, daughter of the late Edward Wilkes Rathbun,
+daughter of the late Edward Wilkes Rathbun, was

-was married to Mr. H.V.F.
+married to Mr. H.V.F.
 Jones, Assistant General Manager of the Bank of

 commerce, London, England.
 The bride

-wore white crepe de chene, with trimmings of old lace and a veil of
+wore white crepe de chene, with trimmings of old

-embroidered tulle, which had also been worn by her mother, fastened with a
+lace and a veil of embroidered tulle, which had also been worn by her mother,

-wreath of orange blossoms.
-She carried
+fastened with a wreath of orange blossoms.

-a shower bouquet of lilies of the valley.
+She carried a shower bouquet of lilies of the valley.
+The two little bridesmaids were Misses

-The two little bridesmaids were Misses Marjorie Rathbun and Jena
+Marjorie Rathbun and Jena Masten,

-Masten, sister and niece of the bride.
+sister and niece of the bride.
+They

-pansies and lilies of the valley.
-The
+lilies of the valley.
+The groomsman

-groomsman was Mr. T. Roy Jones of Toronto, brother of the groom.
+was Mr. T. Roy Jones of Toronto, brother of the groom.
 The ceremony took place in the drawing

-room, which was banked with palms and ferns, with immense bunches of bridal
+room, which was banked with palms and ferns, with

-roses and white lilac.
-The officiating
+immense bunches of bridal roses and white lilac.
+The officiating clergyman was the Rev. Dr. McTavish.
+Only

-invited among them Mr. and Mrs. W. B. McMurrich, Mr. and Mrs. George
+immediate friends and relatives were invited among them Mr. and Mrs. W. B. McMurrich, Mr. and Mrs. George McMurrich,

-McMurrich, Toronto; Mr. J. B.
+Toronto; Mr. J. B. McMurrich,

-McMurrich, Mr. Charles Bond, Mrs. Hindhaugh, and Miss Hindhaugh, Oswego; Mr. and Mrs. R. J. Craig and Miss Gertrude
+Mr. Charles Bond, Mrs. Hindhaugh, and Miss Hindhaugh, Oswego;

-Craig, Kingston and Dr. James McMurrich, Ann Arbor, Mich.
+James McMurrich, Ann Arbor, Mich.
 Mr. and Mrs. Jones will spend two months in

 the United States before sailing for England. |